zzzbug2/powerdraw/README.md

 # Powerdraw

-A small shell script to view battery information and CPU temperatures.
+A small shell script to view various system info on x86 systems.

 ## Dependencies
 ```